binarystash/gitlab-hook/readme.md

 For accuracy's sake, this guide was prepared for a new installation of Ubuntu 14.04 on Digital Ocean.
 A [Gitlab.com](http://gitlab.com) project was used.
 It may not work on Gitlab Community and Enterprise editions.

+Cron will be used to prevent PHP time issues when fetching large projects.

 ### Prerequisites
 * An existing Gitlab.com project
 * A LAMP setup on Digital Ocean Ubuntu 14.04